Epinova/epinova-dxp-deployment/documentation/SetupDbAndBlobs/README.md

 # Setup new/existing website in DXP integration
 There are cases when you want to move an existing Optimizely website to DXP.
 It could be existing website hosted somewhere else or you already started development and now it is time to get the website up and running on your integration environment in Optimizely DXP.
 Before EPiCloud v1.3.0 you had to contact Optimizely support and send them your database and blob files to restore it in the integration environment.
 But now with EPiCloud v1.3.0 they have introduced a new flag.
-“Writeable”.
-It will give you the option to only list containers that are writeable.
-Or order a SAS URL that give you write permissions on writeable containers.
+“Writable”.
+It will give you the option to only list containers that are writable.
+Or order a SAS URL that give you write permissions on writable containers.
 You have also the possibility to upload a bacpac file in the same way you upload a nupkg with the website code.
 So, if I cut to the point.
 You can now setup a website in integration environment all by yourself without contact Optimizely support.
 That is very nice.
 Let´s have a look how I deployed an Alloy website code, database and blob(s) to an empty Optimizely DXP integration environment.